gaoxiaoliangz/wparcel/README.md

 $ jellyweb init
 ```

-webpack config and dev server config will be generated.
+jellyweb config and dev server config will be generated.
 Add index.js to src, and index.html to the root.

 ```